-At a time when there was little in the way of alternative public transport, the loss of the rail links meant the end of a transport and communications link to large towns for many living in rural parts of Cork.
+At a time when there was little in the way of alternative public transport, the loss of the rail service meant the end of a transport and communications link to large towns for many living in rural parts of Cork.

 On the announcement of plans to close the line, the West Cork Railways Association rallied public support and a 'Save Our Railways Committee' was established.
 The decision by CIE to close the line was met with protest, but the preservation of this part of the rail network was not to be.

-This film was part of an RTÉ News report broadcast on 5 April 1962.
+An RTÉ News report broadcast on 5 April 1962.
 The clip is mute.